SuperJournal

 Moreover, healthcare authorities will now have the right to inspect such institutions, monitor compliance with sanitary standards and review patient complaints.
 This is particularly important for procedures related to manual therapy or hirudotherapy, which can lead to complications if performed incorrectly.

-Traditional medicine has been recognized as a separate discipline in Kazakhstan’s Health Code since 2020.
+Traditional medicine has been recognized as a separate discipline under Kazakhstan’s Health Code since 2020.
 The code defines it as methods of prevention, diagnosis, treatment and rehabilitation based on long-standing traditions and approved for medical use.

 Similar systems exist in several other countries.
 For example, in China, Traditional Chinese Medicine is integrated into public hospitals and universities, while in India, the AYUSH system regulates Ayurveda, yoga, naturopathy and other traditional practices.